christodoulos/infinite-loops/libs/notifications/README.md

-# notifications
+# alert

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test notifications` to execute the unit tests.
+Run `nx test alert` to execute the unit tests.